LibrariesHacked/data-treaders/theday.md

 ### Session pitches

-You don't have to come with anything prepared, but if there's a topic you'd like to discuss you could think about giving it a title and how explain it in a short pitch (no more than a minute!).
+You don't have to come with anything prepared, but if there's a topic you'd like to discuss you could think about giving it a title and how to explain it in a short pitch (no more than a minute!).

 ### Equipment